RiemaLabs/pomelo/README.md

 Before diving into Pomelo's usage, it's important to understand the context in which it operates. **Bitcoin Script** is a stack-based programming language used to control the spending conditions of Bitcoins.
 It enables the creation of complex transaction scripts that define how funds can be moved.
 Ensuring these scripts function correctly under all possible scenarios is crucial for the security and reliability of Bitcoin transactions.

-### Symbolic Variables

-Before delving into how Pomelo works, it's essential to understand the concept of **symbolic variables**.
-Unlike traditional variables that hold concrete values during computation, symbolic variables do not have specific values—they exist symbolically.
-When these symbolic variables are processed through a script, the output isn't a single number but an equation or set of constraints involving these variables.

-For example, in a Bitcoin Script with symbolic inputs, the output will be an equation that incorporates those symbolic variables, enabling reasoning about all possible input values simultaneously.
-This approach allows developers to verify that the script behaves correctly for any valid input, rather than testing individual cases.

-## How It Works

-Here's how Pomelo facilitates formal verification:

-1. **Script Extraction**: The developer writes or extracts the Bitcoin Script.
-2. **Specification with Assertions**: The developer provides a specification of the script's correctness using assertions embedded within the script.
-3. **Automatic Verification**: Pomelo utilizes an SMT (Satisfiability Modulo Theories) solver to automatically verify the correctness of the script against the specified assertions.
-4. **Guarantee of Correctness**: If all assertions are proven, Pomelo guarantees the script's correctness for all possible inputs.

 ## Dependencies

 To use Pomelo, you'll need the following dependencies: